 |Pipelines||2 (unified)||4 (unified)||8 (4 pixel / 4 vertex)|

 |Triangle rate @ 200 MHz||14 MTriangles/s||35 MTriangles/s||?|

 The ULP GeForce has a maximum operating frequency of 300 MHz, but device vendors can tweak this setting to save on power.
 Nvidia provides less information on the Tegra 2 than it does for its desktop GPUs, so it’s best to move on to benchmarks.
-As in our iPad 2 review, we're turning to GLBenchmark 2.0.
+As with all of our tablet reviews, we're turning to GLBenchmark.